-The computer forensics certificate is a 21 to 23-credit program that is designed for students who have already earned a bachelor's degree and would like to re-shape their skills and knowledge in the field of computer forensics.
+The computer forensics certificate is a 22-24 credit program that is designed for students who have already earned a bachelor's degree and would like to re-shape their skills and knowledge in the field of computer forensics.
 Students without a bachelor's degree are not eligible for pursuing this certificate.